National Diploma Dental Nursing Terms & Conditions

 All students are required to produce a copy of their passport with photo ID or Driver’s license with photo ID before their first lesson.

-All students are expected to secure employment as Trainee dental nurses within approx 12 weeks of the term ideally.
+All students are expected to secure employment as Trainee dental nurses within approx. 12 weeks of the term ideally.
 This is to ensure that Record of Experience documents are completed by the record of experience submission deadline.
-If a student is unsuccessful in securing employment as a trainee dental nurse by the completion of the 12 week period, the student will have the option of paying the continuation fee and be deferred to a later examination to allow time for completion of the Record of Experience.
+If a student is unsuccessful in securing employment as a trainee dental nurse by the 3rd scheduled classroom lesson, the student will be moved to the next scheduled cohort and should they not find a placement prior to the 3rd scheduled lesson of the 2nd cohort, they will have the option of paying the continuation fee and be deferred to a later examination to allow time for completion of the Record of Experience.

 You must be vaccinated against Hepatitis B and if possible provide evidence of Hepatitis B vaccination blood test results, to show that you’re anti body levels are high enough.
 You must also ensure that you are up to date with your tetanus booster and all childhood vaccinations before you start working in any dental practice.
 Please note that some GP’s may charge for the Hepatitis B Vaccination.